 We faced several fairly steep ascents and descents after leaving Zarautz, but the walk through the mountains was incredibly beautiful.
 We frequently had views of the sea in the distance, and there were many scenic farmhouses, rustic seaside villages, and lots and lots of cows and horses and sheep and, to our utter delight, ponies.
 All could be seen idly munching the green grass to their hearts’ content.
 It was so beautiful that it was almost heartbreaking.
 We knew that the trail would take us away from the coast in a few days, so we ate it all up.

 Despite the beauty of it all, we were ready to stop by the time we reached Zumaia.
 At 14 miles, we had set a record for the longest distance we’d ever hiked.
 It was time to get off of our hurting feet.

 I rang the bell at the entrance, and a pleasant young girl open the door.
 I explained that Dale and I were peregrinos wanting a room.
 The pleasant young girl smiled sympathetically and in Spanish said something that I didn’t fully understand, but I got the gist—the rooms were booked by un grupo grande.
-She said it so agreeably, with just a hint of sympathy, that I could do nothing but smile back and acknowledge my understanding, but inside I felt nauseous.
+She said it so agreeably, and with such sympathy, that I could do nothing but smile back , but I felt nauseous.
 When I translated her message to Dale, he had a look of disbelief.